The number one problem problem stopping managers from acting effectively in times of change is – empathy! No, hear us out…

 This article is strongly influenced by the concepts in the excellent book Clear Leadership: Sustaining Real Collaboration and Partnership at Work by Gervase Bushe.
 Highly recommended!

-In the next article we will look at how empathy is often a disguise for anxiety, how to recognise when this is happening from language and behaviour, and what to do about it.
+In the next article we look at how empathy is often a disguise for anxiety, how this can destroy families and organisations, and what to do about it.